flying-dice/tslua-dcs/packages/tslua-dcs-types/README.md

 Updating the `packages/tslua-dcs-types/src/index.d.ts` with a variable where the type is of your extending interface will allow it to be used.

+To add new namespaces to be exported update the `.exporttc.yaml` and run the `npm run export` again.

 #### Useful Resources
 - https://dcsfiddle.pages.dev/
 - https://www.digitalcombatsimulator.com/en/support/faq/1249/